PayTrace Gateway Review

 The company also includes a lot of promotional material on its website.
 You’ll have to dig to find most of the useful information as it isn’t displayed prominently.
 I’d recommend using the Product Comparison Matrix and the Help Center.
 Most of what you want to know about PayTrace is available on its website — except prices, of course.

 PayTrace is always looking to sign up new resellers, and you’ll find appeals to potential dealers and an application form on its website.
 Because there are so many resellers out there, be aware that your sales experience can vary tremendously from one reseller to another.
-Many of the resellers rely on independent sales agents to market their merchant accounts, so they may not be very knowledgeable about the inner workings of the PayTrace gateway.
+Many resellers rely on independent sales agents to market their merchant accounts, so they may not be very knowledgeable about the inner workings of the PayTrace gateway.
 If you need specific information about the PayTrace gateway (especially about compatibility issues), you’ll want to contact PayTrace directly to get more reliable answers to your questions.

 Contract Length & Early Termination Fee